-To see my previos "Recorder Tricks and Tidbits” blog post, click here!
+To see my previous “Recorder Tricks and Tidbits” blog post, click here!

-I also love the tenor because it sounds an octave below all the other recorders.
-Yes, it takes some kids a little time to distinguish and listen for it, but when they do it really helps them out.
-Besides, recorder playing is aimed at upper grades and they need to be able to make that octave jump at some point.
-All that soprano sound washes together, but they can hear your example and her when you play because the range is different.
-Easy for them to see the example of your hands and easy for them to hear the example from your instrument.
-Totally worth it!
+I also love the tenor because it sounds an octave below all the soprano recorders.
+This means that when you play it will sound an octave lower than the students, making it stand out from their sounds.
+It takes some kids a little time to distinguish and listen for the tenor sound, but when they know what to listen for it really helps them out.
+I don’t feel bad asking kiddos to listen for this new sound because recorder playing is aimed at upper grades and students need to be able to hear that octave jump at some point.

-Here’s the link to the recorder that I got. $62 isn’t bad though you might be able to find the price lower somewhere.
+Here’s the link to the recorder that I got. $52 isn’t a bad price though you might be able to find the price lower somewhere (doubtful, West Music is the best!).
 I’ve played my recorder for a few months now and I totally love it.
-I would trust that this Aulos is a great instrument and I trust Woodwind Brasswind to get it to you super quick and with few issues!
+I would trust that this Aulos is a great instrument and I trust West Music to get it to you super quick and with few issues!

 Don’t buy recorder karate belts from a catalog!
 They’re so expensive!
 I’ve found that tying my own belts (while it takes time and can be a pain) saves me lots of stress and money.
 I bought skeins of yarn two years ago when I started recorder karate and haven’t replaced them yet!
 Yes, it takes time to cut and tie and prepare them, but I just pop in a movie at home and watch while I tie.
-No big deal.
-Here’s how I do it!
+I’ve also taken the yarn to staff meetings and have had other teachers help me tie while they listen (and my admin doesn’t mind!).
+Here’s how I cut my own belts.

 Then I found “Practice Position” on your chin.
-I love this because it allows the student to practice the fingering with almost exactly the same sensation that they would have if they were playing.
+I love this because it allows the student to practice the fingering with almost exactly the same sensation that they would have if they were playing with the instrument on their lips.
 The recorder sits in almost the same place, posture is similar, and their arms aren’t extended out at all.
 Once they learn the fingering this way, the recorder moves only a short centimeter up and they’ve got it.
 It makes the switch from practice to playing so easy.